Jaxelr/ShellScripts/README.md

-# ShellScripts
+# Shell scripts

-Single repo for my reusable scripts
+This repo contains a few scripts i've used before for certain projects and or automation scripts.